 — reference file of the coding of locations,”.

-Since those locations data will be centrally stored, and will be commonly used by all IT applications needing them (also for freight and infrastructure domains), it seems illogical for each RU to reproduce at each timetable change a full set of locations data, including all attributes of the stations where they operate trains.
-This risks creating inconsistencies, especially considering that with the market liberalisation more than one RU would deliver data for the same station

-It has therefore been agreed that the locations database will be unique and centralised, procured by the Governance Entity, with different parts of the content defined by different actors (National Entities, Infrastructure Managers, Railway Undertakings) according to well defined governance rules.
+It has therefore been agreed that the locations database will be unique and centralised, procured by the Governance Entity, with different parts of the content defined by different actors (National Entities, Infrastructure Managers, Railway Undertakings) according to well defined governance rules (see “Implementation Guide for the Communication between Railway Undertakings and Infrastructure Managers” chapter 9.

 When the locations database will be in place it will be possible to review the process, cancelling the need to make available the locations data in the TSDUPD files, and replacing this task with two steps: